 What is Threads app from Instagram

-In case you didn’t know, “close friends list” is a feature introduced by Instagram in 2018 that let users share pictures, videos and messages only with groups of people they’ve selected.
+In case you didn’t know, “close friends list” is a feature introduced by Instagram in 2018 that lets users share pictures, videos, and messages only with groups of people they’ve selected.

 Setting up Treads app

 When you first download and open the app, you’ll have the opportunity to choose which account to use with Threads.
 On the next screen, you’ll be able to select your close friends in case you don’t have a “close friends” list on your Instagram account already.

 You’ll also have the chance to turn on notifications just for the people you care about and to set up Auto Status (more on that later).
 You can give the app and icon their own skin by choosing one of the five built-in themes: Daylight, Twilight, Midnight, Aurora, Sunrise.